In 2001 I wrote a song called “Fruit Fly” and then recorded it in 2008, here it is now:

 I built it on an A chord shape with embellishments that follow the main vocal melody, which transitions to A7 and D for the bridge, then G and D for the chorus.
 Not actually those chords since I tune down a whole step, but those shapes.

 I have a memory of playing it at the Red and Black cafe in Portland in 2001 and two women at a table telling me they liked it.
 I looked like this at the time.

 “Fruit Fly” dropped off my set shortly after and I don’t think I played it for a while.
 I remembered it in early 2008 apparently as that’s when I started recording it in my rented Madrona basement.

 For the recording I did some things I usually don’t.
-I didn’t want to bother the neighbors so I kept things quiet in that house — no drums, no loud amps — unlike in Wedgwood where our neighbors didn’t seem to care.
+I didn’t want to bother the neighbors so I kept things quiet in that house — no drums, no loud amps — unlike at our previous place in Wedgwood where our neighbors didn’t seem to care.
 Anyway, for “Fruit Fly” I tried programming drums and using an amp simulator for the guitars.
 I used this thing:

 But I think just for the amp simulation, and used other effects boxes for overdrive and delay.